engtuncay/engtuncay.github.io/web-javascript/js-notes-2-7-json.md

 The _JSON.parse()_ is very handy to use.
 You do not have to pass optional parameter, you can just use it with the required parameter and you will achieve quite a lot.

-### Converting Object to JSON (stringify)
+### Converting Object to JSON

-When we want to change the object to JSON we use _JSON.stringify()_.
+When we want to change the object to JSON, we use `JSON.stringify()`.
 The stringify method takes one required parameter and two optional parameters.
 The replacer is used as filter and the space is an indentations.
 If we do not want to filter out any of the keys from the object we can just pass undefined.

 ```js
 JSON.stringify(obj, replacer, space)